July 30th, 2019

 23rd Berliner Wein Trophy – Summer Edition:

-Germany's Largest Wine Contest, consolidates its growing trend in 2019
+Germany's Largest Wine Challenge, consolidates its growing trend

 More than 6,280 tasted wines confirms an increase compared to the previous years

 The Summer Edition of the Berliner Wine Trophy, which has taken place from July 25 to 28 in the German capital, has been successfully concluded.
 The high temperatures reached during these days have not been an impediment for the more than 190 independent jurors to taste 6,286 wines from 34 different countries.
 As always, the event has been carried out with the highest quality standards demanded by international organizations such as the OIV, the UIOE or the VINOFED.

 In this edition, the Deutsche Wein Marketing team wanted to go further and introduced some technical improvements, such as the active scanning and monitoring of wines throughout the process.
 Thanks to these improvements, the BWT is one of the few wine contests in the world that can unequivocally declare that the margin of error is almost 0% (every procedure of the Berliner Wine Trophy is verified by a team of notaries).

 “All these measures not only have a positive impact on our productivity, but it also reinforces the confidence that participants place in us.
 In the end, both they and we seek the same goal: customer satisfaction”, said Peter Antony, CEO of Deutsche Wein Marketing.

 “We want our medal to represent quality and confidence so that when a consumer chooses a product with the Berliner Wine Trophy medal at the wine store or at the online wine shop, they do so without fear of being wrong.”